yousefelassal/quote-cron/README.md

 > If you do not change direction, you may end up where you are heading.

 > The exercise of an extraordinary gift is the supremist pleasure in life.

+> Thought is the blossom; language the bud; action the fruit behind it.